sitepress/website/pages/index.html.md

 Static site generators, like [Middleman](https://middlemanapp.com) and [Jekyll](https://jekyllrb.com), are great frameworks for compiling static websites and publishing them to the web, but what if you need to run a content site from within Rails or Sinatra that needs to have access to a database?
 There are projects, like [High Voltage](https://github.com/thoughtbot/high_voltage), that make it possible to embed a very basic site into Rails, but it lacks powerful features like Frontmatter and a Sitemap API to traverse pages.

 Sitepress is the missing piece.
-It has all of the features you'd exepect from a static site generator, but is capable of being embedded in Rails, Sinatra, any rack app, or event a static site generator compiler.
+It has all of the features you'd exepect from a static site generator, like Frontmatter, and is capable of being embedded in Rails, Sinatra, any rack app, or event a static site generator compiler.

 ## Get started